Entitlement to health services

 The above documents must be dated within the last 12 months.

-Any person, regardless of nationality, who is accepted by the HSE as being ordinarily resident in Ireland is entitled to either full eligibility (Category 1, i.e. medical card holders) or limited eligibility (Category 2) for health services.
+Any person, regardless of nationality, who is accepted by the HSE as being ordinarily resident in Ireland is entitled to either full eligibility (Category 1, medical card holders) or limited eligibility (Category 2) for health services.

 If you are a non-EU national and you establish your eligibility for health services, this does not automatically mean your dependants are also eligible.
 Dependants of non-EU nationals may also have to satisfy the above requirements.